cweave72/overviews/c_notes/arrays_and_pointers.md

   phase of the program startup the value 100 is loaded into the memory designated.

-- The second declaration creates a *pointer* that can reference an `unsigned int` type.
+- The second declaration creates a *pointer* to an `unsigned int` type.
 It is not useful yet, since it does not point to anything yet.

+> **Note**:
+> When declaring a variable as a pointer, the `*` should be placed with the
+> variable name not the type name.
+For example, we prefer
+> `unsigned int *pData;` to `unsigned int* pData;` even though either is
+> syntactically correct.
+This reinforces the concept that the pointer
+> corresponds to the object being created not its type.

 We now introduce the `&` operator.
 When placed before the name of a variable, the `&` means "address of" the following variable.
 To see how this